-Unlike other fairy tale gardens in Europe, this one in the Czech Republic, named Eldorado, has not grown out into a mega amusement park, full with roller coasters and snackbars, but it still has the atmosphere of the fifties, when its creation was started
+Unlike other fairy tale gardens in Europe, this one in the Czech Republic, named Eldorado, has not grown out into a mega amusement park full of roller coasters and snackbars, but it still has the atmosphere of the 1950s when its creation was started

 Life and works

-Frantisek Jáích (1899-1987), who lived in the small community of Hyncice in the north-eastern area of the Czech Republic, in 1957 decided to create kind of a fairy tale garden around his house, just to please himself and possible visitors.
+Frantisek Jáích (1899-1987) from the small community of Hyncice in the north-eastern area of the Czech Republic, in 1957 decided to create kind of a fairy tale garden around his house, just to please himself and possible visitors.

 A special feature of the garden has become its collection of huge sculptures of dino's and